sectra-medical/StructuredReportingTemplatesDevResources/Examples/Prostate template/README.md

 # Prostate template
 This is an example of how a real template might look like.
-Currently it will only "look good" in Dark mode.
+Currently it will only "look good" in IDS7 Dark theme.

 ## Getting started
 1. Open the folder in a command prompt and execute <em>npm install</em>